The Edmund Burke Society

-“Edmund Burke, Russell Kirk, and Revolution in the Modern World”
+“Edmund Burke, Russell Kirk, and Revolution in the Modern Mind”

-The Edmund Burke Society is pleased to announce that its next conference will be held at Belmont Abbey College on November 17th.
-Speakers include Dr. Wilfrey McClay, G.T. and Libby Blankenship Chair in the History of Liberty at the University of Oklahoma.
+The Edmund Burke Society is pleased to announce that its next conference will be held at Belmont Abbey College on November 17, 2018.
+Speakers include Dr. Wilfred McClay, G.T. and Libby Blankenship Chair in the History of Liberty at the University of Oklahoma, and Dr. Vigen Guroian, University of Virginia.
 Select texts will be circulated to attendees in advance for the panel discussion session.
-Students, Burke scholars and the interested public are invited to attend.
-For the full program and to sign up, please check this page over the coming months.
+Students, Burke scholars, and the interested public are invited to attend.

 The Burke Society wishes to thank the History Department and Belmont Abbey College for their generous support in organizing this event.